Exhibition game: Professional basketball

 National Basketball Association teams usually play eight preseason games per year, with the number rarely being lower than seven.
-Today, NBA teams almost always play each other in the preseason but often at neutral sites within their market areas in order to allow those who can't usually make a trip to a home team's arena during the regular season to see a game close to home; for instance, the Minnesota Timberwolves will play games in arenas in North and South Dakota, while the Phoenix Suns schedule one exhibition game outdoors at Indian Wells Tennis Garden in Indian Wells, California, yearly, the only such instance an NBA game takes place in an outdoor venue.
-Exhibition games have been also been held on occasion outside the US and Canada.
+Today, NBA teams almost always play each other in the preseason but often at neutral sites within their market areas in order to allow those who can not usually make a trip to a home team's arena during the regular season to see a game close to home; for instance, the Minnesota Timberwolves will play games in arenas in North and South Dakota, while the Phoenix Suns schedule one exhibition game outdoors at Indian Wells Tennis Garden in Indian Wells, California, yearly, the only such instance an NBA game takes place in an outdoor venue.
+Exhibition games have also been held on occasion outside the US and Canada.

 However, from 1971 to 1975, NBA teams played preseason exhibitions against American Basketball Association teams with the ABA winning the series 80 to 75 games.
 In the early days of the NBA, league clubs sometimes challenged the legendary barnstorming Harlem Globetrotters, with mixed success.
 The Minneapolis Lakers beat the Globetrotters seven games to one.
 The NBA has played preseason games in Europe and Asia.
 Beginning in 2015, the league has scheduled NBA Africa Games with players of direct African descent against players from the rest of the league; the NBA has also played against teams in Australia's National Basketball League.
 In the 2006 and 2007 seasons, the NBA and the primary European club competition, the Euroleague, conducted a preseason tournament featuring two NBA teams and the finalists from that year's Euroleague.
 In the 1998–99 and 2011–12 seasons, teams were limited to only two preseason games due to lockouts.

 The annual NBA All-Star Game is an exhibition game.

 Women's National Basketball Association teams play up to three preseasons games per year.
 WNBA teams will play each other and will also play women's national basketball teams.
 Most years, the WNBA also stages an All-Star Game, but this game is canceled if pre-empted by major international competitions such as the Olympic Games.

 College basketball

 Traditionally, major college basketball teams began their seasons with a few exhibition games.
 They played traveling teams made up of former college players on teams such as Athletes in Action or a team sponsored by Marathon Petroleum.
 On occasion before 1992, when FIBA allowed professional players on foreign national teams, colleges played those teams in exhibitions.
 However, in 2003, the National Collegiate Athletic Association banned games with non-college teams.
-Some teams have begun scheduling exhibition games against teams in NCAA Division II and NCAA Division III, or even against colleges and universities located in Canada.
+Some teams have begun scheduling exhibition games against teams in NCAA Division II, NCAA Division III and the NAIA, or even against colleges and universities located in Canada.
 Major college basketball teams still travel to other countries during the summer to play in exhibition games, although a college team is allowed only one foreign tour every four years and a maximum of ten games in each tour.